-Prerequisite(s): ENGL 02 and READ 02 or Writing and Reading placement of ENGL 111.
+Prerequisite(s): READ 02 or Reading Placement of ENGL 111.
+ENGL 02 or Writing Placement of ENGL 08 or higher.

 A general survey of the history of the United States from discovery and exploration through the Civil War and Reconstruction, emphasizing political, economic, social, and cultural factors.
 Lecture 3 hours per week.
 F, SP, S